When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is After

-For the Date and DateTime field types only, returned results include those that succeed the filter value.
+For the Date and DateTime field types only, returns results that succeed the filter value.

 Example filter: (Field) Case > Event Onset (Normalized) (operator) is after (value) 01 Apr 2024